-- Toners can help clean and hydrate sensitive skin.
+- Toners can help cleanse and hydrate sensitive skin.

-- When choosing a toner for sensitive skin, look for products that are free of alcohol and synthetic fragrances.
+- When choosing a toner for sensitive skin, look for products that are alcohol- and fragrance-free.

-- Stop using your toner if you experience redness, rashes, burning or adverse changes to your skin.
+- Stop using your toner if you notice any irritation, redness or burning.

-People with sensitive skin are often wary of using a toner for fear of drying out or irritating their already fragile skin.
-However, the right toner can actually be very useful for sensitive skin – provided you are able to choose the right product for your skin type.
+Those with sensitive skin are often wary of using a toner for fear of drying out or further irritating their already fragile skin.
+However, the right toner can be very effective for sensitive skin – provided you choose the right product for your skin type.

 What Is Toner and What Is It Used For?

 Several formulations are available that can be very beneficial for sensitive skin.
 Many have humectant properties, which means they attract and retain moisture.
-This can help combat the dryness and itchiness often associated with sensitive skin.
+This can help combat the dryness and itchiness that is often associated with sensitive skin.
 Other toners may contain antioxidants and anti-inflammatories which can help reduce redness and irritation.

 Best Toners for Sensitive Skin

 Alcohol-free toners are the best option for people with sensitive skin.
-Simple alcohols such as ethanol, methanol, denatured alcohol and isopropyl alcohol.
-While these ingredients can help remove oil from the surface of your skin, they are too harsh for people with sensitive skin.
+Simple alcohols such as ethanol, methanol, denatured alcohol and isopropyl alcohol should be avoided as they are too harsh for people with this skin type.

 Sensitive oily skin